mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 This type of mapping table is reliable and flexible, because it can accommodate many-to-many relationships between `user_id` and `domain_userid`.
 Consider the following two cases:

 1. A user logs in to his / her account from multiple devices.
 In that case, there would be many `domain_userid` to each `user_id`.
-That is fine, because we can aggregate data by `user_id` to capture the user's behaviour across all those different devices.
+That is fine, because we can aggregate data by `user_id` to capture the user's behavior across all those different devices.
 2. Multiple users log in and out of their account from a single shared computer.
 In that case, there would be many `user_id` to each `domain_userid`.
 In that case, we'd need to be careful to aggregate records between log in and out events and ascribe them to a single user, so that we can differentiate actions performed by different users on the same computer.

 ## 4. Understand how to use Snowplow to reliably identify users and customers?